uym2/MD-Cat-paper/README.md

 * Real biological data of Angiosperms: include DNA sequences of 4 genes atpB, rbcL, psbA, and 18S published by Beaulieu et. al.

 ## Description of the Data and file structure
+Files belonging to each of the 4 datasets can be identified by a unique prefix:
-* simHIV: simulated data of HIV viruses.
+* simHIV: files belonging to the simulated data of HIV viruses.
 The 12 model conditions are grouped into 3 main categories: unimodals, bimodals, and multimodals as described in the manuscript.
 Note on the mismatch between the file name and the model name in the manuscript:
     * For bimodals:
         * clock1 --> bimodal 3